Pembrokeshire Coalfield

 The Pembrokeshire Coalfield in West Wales is one of the smallest British coalfields, but continuously worked from the 14th to 20th centuries.
 The main coalfield extends across south Pembrokeshire from Saundersfoot on Carmarthen Bay westwards to Broad Haven on St Brides Bay.
 A small detached portion of the field is centred on Newgale on St Brides Bay.

-The coalfield is in effect the westernmost extension of the South Wales Coalfield though it is separated from the main body of that field by Carmarthen Bay.
+The coalfield is the westernmost extension of the South Wales Coalfield though Carmarthen Bay geographically separates the two areas.